manouriz/vultr-monitor/README.md

   - Click on 'Load Temporary Add-on...' and select manifest.json file
     ![Temporary Add-on in Firefox](https://github.com/manouriz/vultr-monitor/raw/main/Screenshot-firefox.png)

-- Install from Firefox Extesion/Add-ons
+### Install from Firefox Extesion/Add-ons repository
   - I just tried to publish this on Firefox Extensions.
 Then you can easily visit addons.mozilla.org and install the extension by one click.
 But it is still in progress...